Stanford ADRC Administrative Core

 The Stanford Alzheimer’s Disease Research Center (ADRC) supports the National Alzheimer’s Project Act by serving as a shared resource to promote, enable, and enhance interdisciplinary and multidisciplinary research on Alzheimer’s disease and Alzheimer’s disease related dementia.
 The Stanford ADRC strategy of deep phenotyping draws together multiple levels of biological data from individual volunteers with and without cognitive impairment, who are followed over time.

 The Administrative Core provides the administrative structure needed to direct and facilitate the Stanford ADRC mission.
 It establishes the overall scientific direction, provides a forum for planning, ensures optimal use of clinical and scientific resources, and assures compliance with institutional policies and those of the National Institutes of Health.
-The Administrative Core is led by Dr. Victor Henderson (ADRC director) and Dr. Katrin Andreasson (ADRC associate director), and Dr. Patricia Rodriguez Espinosa directs the ADRC program for justice, equity, diversity, and inclusion.
+The Administrative Core is led by Dr. Victor Henderson (ADRC director) and Dr. Katrin Andreasson (ADRC associate director), and Patricia Rodriguez Espinosa directs Special Programs of the ADRC.

 Victor W. Henderson, MD, MS